Posterior Average Effects: Posterior average effects in various settings

-To provide intuition about the magnitude of the bias, we simulate data where all latent components are independent, $\varepsilon_j$ are standard normal, and $\alpha$ follows a skew-normal distribution (e.g., Azzalini, 2014) with zero mean, variance 1, and skewness $\approx .47$ corresponding to the skew-normal parameter $\delta=.99$.
+To provide intuition about the magnitude of the bias, we simulate data where all latent components are independent, $\varepsilon_j$ are standard normal, and $\alpha$ follows a skew-normal distribution (e.g., Azzalini, 2013) with zero mean, variance 1, and skewness $\approx .47$ corresponding to the skew-normal parameter $\delta=.99$.
 We take $n=1000$, and run $100$ simulations varying $J$ from 1 to 30.
 We estimate means and variances using minimum-distance based on first and second moment restrictions.

 In the left panel of Figure \ref{fig_skew} we show the results.
 We see that the model-based estimator is equal to zero irrespective of the number $J$ of individual measurements.
-In contrast, the posterior estimator converges to the true skewness of $\alpha$ as $J$ increases, although it is substantially biased for small $J$.
+By contrast, the posterior estimator converges to the true skewness of $\alpha$ as $J$ increases, although it is biased for small $J$.

 \paragraph{Gini coefficient.}

 We next focus on the Gini coefficient of $\alpha$:

 In this case, a model-based estimator is